Turtle Back Zoo: Reptile center

 The $4.6 million reptile house and education center, the zoo's first indoor exhibit, opened in June 2006.
 When the 4000 sqft reptile center opened, it contained a pair of nine-foot-long "black dragons", a species of monitor lizard which was discovered in Malaysia in 2005 and has yet to receive a scientific name.
-The Reptile House's main exhibit now contains a Komodo dragon, an animal born by parthenogenesis.
-The reptile house also contains amphibians, some birds, and other reptiles including a rare African dwarf crocodile.
+The Reptile House contains amphibians like the Eastern hellbender and also the Lake Titicaca frog, some birds, and other reptiles including the Caiman lizard and a rare African dwarf crocodile.

 Island Giants

-Island Giants is an upcoming sub-attractional exhibit opening in 2023, that will be a brand new home for the Komodo dragon and American alligator.
+Island Giants is a new sub-attractional exhibit which opened in September 2023.
+It is the new home for the Komodo dragon and American alligator, the former which was previously housed inside the Reptile Center.
+Three Malayan gharials, which also previously lived at the Reptile Center, are located in an indoor exhibit located next to the American alligator.
+Island Giants also serves as the new home for the three Aldabra tortoises.

 Amazing Asia

-This regional exhibit is home to gibbons, red pandas, clouded leopards, a pygmy slow loris, and an amur and snow leopard exhibit.
+This regional exhibit is home to white-cheeked gibbons, red pandas, clouded leopards, a pygmy slow loris, knobbed hornbill and an amur and snow leopard exhibit.
 The gibbon habitat, a $1.8 million exhibit that opened in 2009 as the first exhibit for Amazing Asia, contains an 11000 sqft outdoor mesh tent habitat that is home to the zoo's five white-cheeked gibbons.
 The leopard exhibit is one of the latest exhibits, opening in 2018.
 After Amazing Asia was renovated in September 2022, the exhibit allowed the zoo's red pandas and clouded leopards to have more room to roam.

 African Adventure

 In May 2016, the zoo opened their three-acre African Adventure attraction.
 The $7 million addition is designed to mimic an African Savannah and contains four Masai giraffes.
-In addition the exhibit contains: eland, whistling ducks, ostriches, bonteboks, and an Aldabra giant tortoise.
-As of spring 2017, this ancient exhibit includes lions and a pack of hyenas.
+In addition the exhibit contains elands, bongos, a pair of Abyssinian ground hornbills, White-faced whistling ducks, ostriches, and bonteboks.
+As of spring 2017, this ancient exhibit includes lions and a pack of spotted hyenas.

 Shores of Africa

-Shores of Africa forms part of the African Adventure and features a penguin enclosure that's home to Pink-backed pelicans and Is full of African penguins that love to swim in an indoor pool, Guests are able to experience underwater viewing while watching the penguins.
+Shores of Africa forms part of the African Adventure and features a penguin enclosure that's home to Pink-backed pelicans and is full of African penguins that swim in an indoor pool.
+Guests are able to experience underwater viewing while watching the penguins.
 This small dark exhibit is also home to a Lesser bushbaby.

-Wolf Woods

-Wolf Woods is the wolf exhibit where the wolves sleep in a den.
-It is currently the home of two subspecies of gray wolf.